ShivamBhosale/100DaysOfCode/index.md

 ## Day 97 - Restaurant Sales Analyis
 Today I did Restaurant Sales Analyis on a dataset and used Plotty ans Seaborn to visualize the dataset.

+## Day 98 - World Suicide Analysis
+As a part of my 98th Day I performed analysis on the world suicide dataset and visualized the dataset using different modules.